s3bw/Rogue_simple/README.md

 ## To Fix/Do:

  - Doors appearing adjacent to walls.
 (Can't enter this room, especially if there is one door).
+ - Doors still depreciate after their lock has given-way, we can have the door become a smashed object, if it reaches `-20` for eg.
  - Need to Drop items from attire, not just inventory.
  - hp increasing items need to do % based increases - this is to aid Creatures with less than max Health.
  - a second type of map gen - play.py is becoming a level gen module.